 One of the first questions new Realtors have for me is always 'how much money will I make in my first year?' and in order to answer that question, you need to understand how Real Estate Agents make money.
-How much commissions you make in your first year as a Realtor will be entirely dependent on you and how much business you're able to generate.
-Your gross income is different than your net income, so make sure you're tracking your expenses.
-The advice below is from 17 Veteran industry leaders who offer tips on how to build your business when you're starting out.
+How much commissions you make in your first year as a Realtor will depend entirely on you and how much business you generate.
+Your gross income differs from your net income, so make sure you track your expenses.
+The advice below is from 17 Veteran industry leaders who offer tips on how to build your business when you're starting.

 This article is for first-year Real Estate Agents, whether you're six months in and still searching for your first deal OR you just received your license in the mail.
 The intent of the following Realtors® who contributed to this article is to help those who are seeking help/advice.
 If you haven't already, you should connect with each one of the following Realtors® on the social media platform of your choice!